og-hashira/terraform-module-aws-api-gateway/README.md

   }
 ```

-### Example creating the app lambda from source, a lambda authorizer from source, a custom certificate, a custom domain, and api gateway
+### Example creating the app lambda from source, a lambda authorizer from source, custom gateway responses, a custom certificate, a custom domain, and api gateway
 ```hcl
   ##############################
   # Custom Domain Certificate ##